Evan-Luo-jpg/SVD_CannyEdges/README.md

 We have scripts that do this for you, depending on the model you want to run.
 You will need to change the `BASE_FOLDER` to match your base folder.

 ## Running the model
-To run the model, clone the github repo.
-Here are the pretrained weights for if you just want to run inference on the BDD100K trained model (weights)[https://drive.google.com/drive/folders/18FeLhJ_C3SEs9GQ14LHCjFveGnZQgbIH?usp=drive_link].
+To run the model, clone the GitHub repo.
+Here are the pretrained weights for if you just want to run inference on the BDD100K trained model [weights](https://drive.google.com/drive/folders/18FeLhJ_C3SEs9GQ14LHCjFveGnZQgbIH?usp=drive_link).
 The oscar.sh file is in this format:
 ```bash
 module load cudnn cuda